Alaskans in Quebec

 ***All artists attending FAI are responsible for arranging their own lodging, transportation, and FAI registration.***

-FAI registration is open now, and the rate is discounted through November 30th, 2018.
+FAI registration is open now.
 You must register to be allowed inside The Alaska Room.
 (Not positive you can make it yet?
 Your registration is fully refundable through December 31st, 2018.)

 To inquire about performing a showcase at The Alaska Room, write to email@example.com.
 You may also apply for other private showcases, here’s a database of presenters: https://folkconference.org/private-showcase-presenters/.
 If you become a Folk Alliance member, you gain access to a private forum where you can create a profile that improves your odds of booking additional showcases.
 Want to book some more concerts in Canada while you’re there?
 There’s an easy touring route through Ottawa, Kingston, Toronto and London to Detroit, MI.
 You can also head south to Albany, NY or Boston, MA.
 Remember that blizzards may be a factor in February.